 A closer look at the biggest achievements of Lisa Leslie.
 Awards, milestones, and records that define success.

-In 1989, Lisa Leslie, as a sophomore, led her high school team to the California state championship.
+In 1989, as the team's leading scorer and rebounder, Lisa Leslie led her high school team to the California state championship.

-In 1990, Lisa Leslie tied the national record for points scored by a high school basketball player with Cheryl Miller, scoring 101 points in the first half of a game, leading her team to a state championship.
+In 1990, Lisa Leslie tied the national record for points scored by a high school basketball player with Cheryl Miller, scoring 101 points in the first half of a game.

-In 1991, Lisa Leslie was honored with All-Pac-10 recognition and became the first player in Pac-10 history to earn first team all four years and earn the Pac-10 Rookie of the Year award and was also honored as the national freshman of the year.
+In 1991, Lisa Leslie was the first player in Pac-10 history to obtain first team all four years and earn the Pac-10 Rookie of the Year award.
+Leslie also earned the national freshman of the year award.

 In 1992, Lisa Leslie competed with USA Basketball as a member of the Jones Cup Team that won the Gold in Taipei.